 4. For character portrayals, take time to get to know the person, look at their face and body traits for their essence and uniqueness.
 What surrounds best typify them or where are they most comfortable?
 Set them up with lighting to suit (natural looking is best) and shoot a natural expression (by talking about their favorite thing) and watch the magic happen.
 Are they laid back?
 Jokesters?
 Playful?
 Family oriented and loving?
 Who are they really – show the real THEM for goodness sake.
 Then viewers will see and feel the real deal.
 And every photo of every person will be unique.
 The brain will associate with that person and the impact will remain.
 Job done.
 You will get thousands of characters then, not one look for thousands of people.

 Another thing to think about to help you is to title these appropriately in your mind: Laid back Peter, happy go lucky Jane, Loving mother, Tough sportsman (always use adjectival/descriptive titles) if you’re displaying/posting them, title them and explain the intended purpose – Gucci dress for Myer catalogue.
 If they’re practice shots, say so and if you’re brave enough to present them there as a perfect example or to show off, fine, but be wary of unknowledgeable opinions of likes etc. Or silent ridicule of “so what”.
-An “amateur” copying the pose thinking it’s a modelling shot will be ignored by those who know better and unfortunately not be pointed in the right direction.
+An “amateur” copying the pose thinking it’s a modelling shot will be ignored by those who know better and unfortunately may not be pointed in the right direction because there are too many of them to comment on.

 So take “portraits” as appropriate for the right reason and in the right way highlighting the thing or the person.
 For real people, let’s see real character and personality, who smile or show other emotions that befit their character – cheeky, tough, sultry, loving, studious and so on.